BASANT1896/TEXT-SUMMARISATION-/README.md

 * Python 3.8 or higher
 * `pip` (Python package installer)
 * A CUDA-compatible GPU (Highly recommended for accelerating the training phase)
-* and following should be the contents of requirements.txt torch>=2.0.0 transformers>=4.30.0
-datasets>=2.12.0
-accelerate>=0.20.0
-scikit-learn
-nltk
-fastapi
-uvicorn
-pypdf2
-python-docx

 ---